 You can use X-Pack security to control what Elasticsearch data users can access through Kibana.
-When you install X-Pack, Kibana users have to log in.
+When X-Pack security is enabled, Kibana users have to log in.
 They need to kibana_user role as well as access to the indices they will be working with in Kibana.

 If a user loads a Kibana dashboard that accesses data in an index that they are not authorized to view, they get an error that indicates the index does not exist.
 X-Pack security does not currently provide a way to control which users can load which dashboards.

-For information about setting up Kibana users and how to configure Kibana to work with X-Pack, see Configuring Security in Kibana.
+For information about setting up Kibana users, see Configuring security in Kibana.